TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 FROM table
 ```

-The same approach works for user-defined macro variables, where the key `"execution_epoch"` would be replaced with the name of the user-defined variable to be accessed.
+The same approach works for user-defined local macro variables, where the key `"execution_epoch"` would be replaced with the name of the user-defined variable to be accessed.

-One downside of that approach to accessing user-defined variables is that the name of the variable is hard-coded into the function.
-A more flexible approach is to pass the name of the macro variable as a function argument:
+One downside of that approach to accessing user-defined local variables is that the name of the variable is hard-coded into the function.
+A more flexible approach is to pass the name of the local macro variable as a function argument:

 ```python linenums="1"
 from sqlmesh import macro